khawarhere/sonarqube-docker-compose/README.md

-# SonarQube with PostgreSQL using docker-compose
+# SonarQube with H2 using docker-compose

 * Clone repo